jledit/jledit/README.md

 * Save will convert all **\r** characters to **\n**.
 * The base ConsoleEditor implementation needs to be simplified.
 * Need a cleaner way to map **backspace** and **delete** chars on osx.
+* Possible deadlock when shutting closing the editor.